TheOdinProject/curriculum/javascript/scope_closures.md

-# Javascript Scopes and Closures
+# Javascript Scope and Closures

 With all these functions going around, we've got to keep track of scope!
 Which variables got set where?
 Who can access what?
 What is this mysterious `this` variable which seems to embody everything strange and complicated-seeming about Javascript scope?